dominantcoin/12/README.md

 ## Developing
 ---

-The `master0` branch is regularly built and tested by Dmtc's core development team, and is typically the most stable version of the software, but this cannot be guaranteed at any given time.
+The `master0` branch is regularly built and tested by Dmtc's core developer Dmytro, and is typically the most stable version of the software, but this cannot be guaranteed at any given time.

 ## Building
 ---